nico/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

     - If it returns non-NULL, return a trampoline to a generic physical device function, and setup a generic terminator which will pass it to the proper ICD.
  4. Call down using `GetInstanceProcAddr`
-    - If it returns non-`NULL`, treat it as an unknown logical device command.
+    - If it returns non-NULL, treat it as an unknown logical device command.
 This means setting up a generic trampoline function that takes in a VkDevice as the first parameter and adjusting the dispatch table to call the ICD/Layers function after getting the dispatch table from the VkDevice.
 Then, return the pointer to corresponding trampoline function.
- 5. Return `NULL`
+ 5. Return NULL

 You can see now, that, if the command gets promoted to core later, it will no longer be setup using `vk_layerGetPhysicalDeviceProcAddr`.
 Additionally, if the